stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

   I.

 In my tortured ears there sounds unceasingly a nightmare whirring and flapping, and a faint, distant baying as of some gigantic hound.
-It is not dream&mdash;it is not, I fear, even madness&mdash;for too much has already happened to give me these merciful doubts.
+It is not dream--it is not, I fear, even madness--for too much has already happened to give me these merciful doubts.
 St. John is a mangled corpse;
 I alone know why, and such is my knowledge that I am about to blow out my brains for fear I shall be mangled in the same way.
 Down unlit and illimitable corridors of eldritch phantasy